Jnewf/AccidentDetection/README.md

 ## Files and Scripts:
 accident_detection_compare_tracking_methods.py: Main script for running the simulation and comparing tracking methods. (note - not needed, can compare tracking methods using the logs from the following two scripts)

 accident_detection_kalman.py: Main script for running the simulation with Kalman filter as the chosen vehicle tracking method.
+Provides collision detections sumo gui and its complimentary collision_log.txt.
+Also provides simulation_data_kalman.log.

 accident_detection_constant.py: Main script for running the simulation with Kalman filter as the chosen vehicle tracking method.
+Provides simulation_data_constant.log.

 constant_speed_model.py & kalman_filter.py: Implementation of the Constant Speed Model and the Kalman Filter, respectively.